Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/TriangulateCurve/documentation.md

 * _library_

   * Sets the triangulation library to triangulate input curves.
-These are `Poly2Tri` (quicker) and `Triangle` (slower, but offers triangle refinement and smoothing).
+This can be `Poly2Tri` (quicker) or `Triangle` (slower, but offers triangle refinement and smoothing).

 * _input handling_

   * Sets how the input curves are handled within the triangulation.
-These are `first curve is outline, others are holes` (the first input curve is the outline and following input curves are holes within the resulting triangulation) and `all curves are outlines` (all input curves are outlines and no holes are made).
+This can be `first curve is outline, others are holes` (the first input curve is the outline and following input curves are holes within the resulting triangulation) or `all curves are outlines` (all input curves are outlines and no holes are made).

 * _make convex hull_